openstack/panko/doc/source/format.rst

                         "Type": "enumeration",
                         "Description": "gauge, cumulative, delta",
                         "Compliance": "required",
-                        "Notes": "describes the behavior of the metric, from Ceilometer" },
+                        "Notes": "describes the behavior of the metric, from Panko" },
                     {
                         "Field": "metric_value",